pobengtsson/bth013-exercises-solutions/ex-2-solution/README.md

 ## Notes

-- Do not assume the existence of bugs; your test cases should validate that the application works as described.
+- Do not assume the existence of bugs; your test cases should validate that the application behaves as described in the functions' specifications.
 - Pay attention to detail and consider edge cases in your test scenarios.
 - Use Cypress best practices for writing your test cases.